rave-ieeg/rave-ieeg.github.io/posts/electrode_localization/yael.md

 ## Step 2: Interactive 3D electrode localization

 (This section needs to be polished.
-The video is slightly outdated and need to add tutorials for DBS leads)
+The video is slightly outdated)

 Here is an introductory video of using YAEL interactive 3D viewer for electrode localization.